fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

 	- Execute `aea run`

-9. After a while, when you see `received register_msg success`, you can stop the agent.
+9. After a while, when you see `received register message success`, you can stop (by pressing `Ctrl-C`) the agent.

 	- You can look for your transfer on the <a href="https://explore-agentworld.prod.fetch-ai.com" target="_blank">block explorer</a>.